 Renting Or Buying?

-Whether you are buying or renting make sure that you have a close look at the weight of the trailer.
 Be sure your Wrangler can tow it comfortably.
-Also, get knowledge about loading and other such attributes that could impact towing.
+Also, get knowledge about loading and other attributes that could impact towing.

-The 5 campers above are just an example of the many travel trailers available that can be towed by a Jeep Wrangler.
-Though we focused on the towing capacity of the Limited 4-Door there is a good selection of teardrop travel trailers that can be towed by a 2-door Jeep Wrangler.
+Though we focused on the towing capacity of the Limited 4-Door, there is a good selection of teardrop travel trailers that a 2-door Jeep Wrangler can tow.